tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 I figured out one simple way to leverage an AI application for this project, so it serves as a good example.

-Recall the concepts of what this comes about even though my purpose this time is to develop these ideas conservatively in Java.
+Recall the domain engineering automation concepts of what this comes about even though my purpose this time is to develop these ideas conservatively in Java as an example project.

 ## Getting Started